By Matt Sheedy

 selfish primates (e.g., Dawkins’ “selfish genes”), Haidt follows the likes of E. O. Wilson in arguing that morality is a group-related adaptation (199), which, among other things, has enabled the expansion of “parochial love” beyond kinship ties towards creating bonds with

-those who share enough in common with one another (e.g., a shared sense of fate) and are willing to punish free riders who deviated too much from the fold.
+those who share enough in common with one another (e.g., a shared sense of fate) and are willing to punish free-riders who deviate too much from the fold.
 (245) Enter politics.

 Haidt links Bentham’s utilitarianism with Durkheim’s emphasis on the power of group-belonging as a counter-weight to the Western, rational, liberal focus on the foundations of care and fairness.
 Drawing on his own Moral Foundations Theory, he argues that educated liberals (i.e., his readers) need to first understand and then find ways to speak to those other Moral Foundations such as loyalty, authority, sanctity, and liberty/oppression that conservatives have long valorized and been able to tap-into when it comes to winning people over to their side.
 Enter religion.